When you buy a new home, who lives there will help determine how much your mortgage will cost.

 How does my lender know whether I occupy the property or not?

-At the end of the day, the lender can’t know for sure whether you’ll rent out your property when you claimed it as your principal residence.
+At the end of the day, the lender can’t know whether you’ll rent out your property when you claimed it as your principal residence.
 But, chances are, they’ve developed systems that prevent borrowers from successfully deceiving a lender.

 That said, there are always exceptions to the rule.
 If you’re worried the underwriter for your loan might not understand your situation, provide the lender with a signed letter explaining how you’ll use the property.
-With a signed statement in-hand describing your intended occupancy, they could be more willing to underwrite your loan.
+With a signed statement describing your intended occupancy, they could be more willing to underwrite your loan.

 Is my co-borrower required to live in the property?